Chekhanadski/ecommerce-app/README.md

-# Welcome to Exclusive' online shopping platform
+# Welcome to the "Exclusive" Online Shopping Platform

 ## View the Project